Modern Slavery Statement

 • Our HR and Payroll teams ensure that all COOMBES employees are in receipt of at least the National Minimum Wage.

 • Our Employee Handbook has a range of procedures to support in preventing modern slavery from occurring in our work place.
+Employees routinely undergo briefings on the Handbook, its policies and their application.

-• We honour our responsibility to protect whistle blowers who highlight to us any risk of slavery or human trafficking at COOMBES.
-We have a Whistle blowing Policy in place affirming this commitment, which also details the procedure for reporting concerns.
+• We honour our responsibility to protect whistleblowers who highlight to us any risk of slavery or human trafficking at COOMBES.
+We have a Whistleblowing Policy in place affirming this commitment, which also details the procedure for reporting concerns.

 • Our open and inclusive culture set the parameters for how we expect people to interact with colleagues, partners and customers.